On construction of k-regular maps to Grassmannians via algebras of socle dimension two: The scheme has expected dimension for

 \subsection{Hilbert functions with $H(2)\leq 2$}

-In this case we prove that the tangent space estimate is enough to bound the fiber of $\pi$ and with know enough about $\HilbFuncGr{H}{n}$ to bound $\HilbFunc{H}{n}$. \begin{theorem} Let $H$ be a Hilbert function with $k = \sum H$.
+In this case we use the tangent space estimate. \begin{theorem} Let $H$ be a Hilbert function with $k = \sum H$.
 Suppose $H(2)\leq 2$.
 Then $\dim \HilbFunc{H}{n} < (k-1)(n-1)$. \end{theorem} \begin{proof} When $H(2) = 1$, then in fact $H(i) \leq 1$ for all $i\geq 2$, see~\cite[Remark~2.7]{cjn}, and the bound follows directly from the estimate in Proposition~\ref{ref:locusOfGorensteins:prop}.
 The case $H(2) = 2$ follows from Corollary~\ref{ref:H2eq2main:cor}. \end{proof} This theorem allows us to greatly reduce the number of cases that appear.
 It is also a partial strengthening of the Brian{\c{c}}on-Iarrobino result that implies a similar claim for $H(1)\leq 2$.
-Note that we have no assumptions on $k$ here, the bound is general.
+Note that we have no assumptions on $k$ here, and the bound is general.

 To prove the theorem we apply several steps.
 Using invariance of codimension, we reduce to considering algebras with $H(1) =n$.
 We also assume $H(2) = 2$, then $H(i)\leq 2$ for all $i\geq 2$, see~\cite[Remark~2.7]{cjn}.
 The first step is to show that there are only a few isomorphism classes of \emph{graded} algebras with the required Hilbert function.
 The next step is to bound the strictly positive part of the tangent space at each such algebra, to control the fibers of the map $\pi$ sending an algebra to its associated graded.
-We will now analyse the tangent space to the Hilbert scheme at the points of our stratum.
-First we find the Borel-fixed ones.
+We will now analyze the tangent space to the Hilbert scheme at the points of our stratum.
+First, we find the Borel-fixed ones.